 Trials are recommended but are not required.
 They give brides peace of mind, allow the artist to be familiar with their skin and hair types, and provide opportunity for feedback.
 Many brides opt to book the trial on the same day as their Engagement or Pre-Wedding photo shoots or parties, which is an excellent way of completing two tasks in one.

 That being said, brides have booked based on viewing the portfolio, word of mouth, and personal testimonials.
 Wedding planning is busy work, and you may not have time to do a trial.
 As long as you complete our consultation form and we’ve acquired the necessary information to do the job, we’re confident that you’ll be happy!

-What should I do to prepare myself for best results?
-Make-up:
+- What should I do to prepare myself for best results?

 The evening prior, double shampoo your roots to remove grease and build-up.
 Blow-dry hair and do not tie up.
 Please do not use products, including conditioner that may weigh down your hair.
 If after discussion and you feel it necessary, condition hair ends only.
 Refrain from cutting your hair until after the trial in case you want a style which requires more length.